Circuits computing just right

 FloPoCo uses Sollya, developed by Christoph Lauter, Sylvain Chevillard and Mioara Joldes.
 It also relies on GMP and MPFR.

 FloPoCo is essentially developed using Free Software.
-Special thanks to the NVC and GHDL projects for two perfectly useable VHDL simulators.
+Special thanks to the NVC project for providing us a perfectly useable VHDL simulator.

 The following support is gratefully acknowledged